▶️ Crook County boys, girls basketball may be underdogs, but ready for anyone

 “We’re kind of underdogs,” said Crook County boys basketball junior Logan Matthews, “I don’t think really anyone knows exactly what we can do.
 I mean, we really haven’t shown our full potential yet, but I think they’re going to see what we can do.”

-The Cowboys rode to a Tri-Valley Conference league title this year and won a first-round state playoff game at home last week.
+The Cowboys rode to a Tri-Valley Conference league title and won a first-round state playoff game at home last week.

 Come Thursday, they take on the number one team in the state, Philomath, in the quarterfinals.